 Even though it doesn't have the virtually 100% geographical coverage of dial-up, availability is wide because most of the major cable companies are also DSL internet providers for customers within their service area.
 Speeds range from 769Kbps to 15Mbps, which Verizon Internet claims to provide with its enhanced high-speed DSL package.
 One thing to keep in mind is that the farther you live from the DSL office, the weaker your connection is and the slower your speeds will be.

-DSL isn't the cheapest home internet option, but it's typically much more affordable than cable or fiber optic internet.
+DSL isn't the cheapest home internet option, but it's typically much more affordable than cable internet or fiber optic internet.
 Prices start at about $30/month for up to 6Mbps speed.
 The thing to remember about DSL is that it does require a home phone landline, so this is a good choice if you've already got phone service with your provider.
 You can usually get a discount for subscribing to the additional service, and your household can still do all of the things it normally does on the web, like stream music and videos and download or upload large files.

-A notable fact about DSL: Unlike dial-up, you can talk on the phone while surfing the web.
+Note: Unlike dial-up, you can talk on the phone while surfing the web.
 This is because there is extra "room" in the wiring along phone lines, allowing DSL to utilize the additional bandwidth to power your internet connection without interrupting your phone calls.

 Cheap Cable Internet Service